Also Credited As:George Timothy Clooney

 LATEST NEWS AND BLOGS

 Clooney often said how his peripatetic upbringing and the experiences of both his father and aunt prepared him for the pitfalls of a showbiz career.
 When he finally achieved stardom on "ER," he took his newfound success in stride.
-Clooney played womanizing emergency room pediatrician, Doug Ross, whose lack of personal judgment was usually trumped by compassion for his patients, though sometimes he defended an abused child with righteous indignation that bordered on professional misconduct.
+Clooney played womanizing emergency room pediatrician Doug Ross, whose lack of personal judgment was usually trumped by compassion for his patients, whom he sometimes he defended with righteous indignation that bordered on professional misconduct.
 On the personal front, Ross was a carefree bachelor much like Clooney himself.
-But his darker nature lead to a stormy romantic entanglement with registered nurse, Carol Hathaway (Julianna Margulies), who began the series by attempting suicide after he broke her heart.
+But his darker nature led to a stormy romantic entanglement with registered nurse Carol Hathaway (Julianna Margulies), who began the series by attempting suicide after he broke her heart.
 Despite several twists and turns over the course of six seasons, including a few failed marriage proposals and the birth of twins, Ross and Hathaway - and consequently Clooney and Margulies - ended their stints on "ER," having moved to Seattle to get married and raise their daughters.

 As film offers poured in, Clooney began stretching as an actor, handling roles in diverse genres, though several efforts fell below expectations.
-He was alongside Quentin Tarantino, battling vampires in the action adventure "From Dusk Till Dawn" (1996), then displayed his boyish charm opposite Michelle Pfeiffer in the romantic comedy "One Fine Day" (1996).
+He starred alongside Quentin Tarantino, battling vampires in Robert Rodriguez's action-adventure "From Dusk Till Dawn" (1996), then displayed his boyish charm opposite Michelle Pfeiffer in the romantic comedy "One Fine Day" (1996).
 Though the former acquired some cult status, neither fared particularly well at the box office.
-In a bold, but ultimately damaging turn, Clooney inherited the "Batman" franchise from Val Kilmer, making a surprisingly mediocre Bruce Wayne/Batman in Joel Schumacher's "Batman & Robin" (1997).
-Clooney took the critical drubbings with typical good humor, often joking about his part in the debacle ("I think I've buried that franchise!").
+In a bold but ultimately damaging turn, Clooney inherited the "Batman" franchise from Val Kilmer, making a surprisingly mediocre Bruce Wayne/Batman in Joel Schumacher's "Batman & Robin" (1997).
+Clooney took the critical drubbings with typical good humor, often joking about his part in the debacle.
 The true culprits, however, were a confusing script, overblown visuals and an ear-splitting soundtrack.
 Clooney's other big blockbuster from that year, "The Peacemaker," also proved disappointing.

 Regardless of his experiences with Russell, Clooney felt that his film career had warranted the decision to leave "ER" in February 2000.
-He made periodic returns to television, including as executive producer and star of the two-hour live broadcast of "Fail Safe" (CBS, 2000), a black-and-white homage to the days of live television and adapted from the Cold War novel by Harvey Wheeler and Eugene Burdick.
-Superbly acted and flawlessly produced, this welcome addition amidst the standard small screen fare failed to register with younger audiences weaned on MTV.
-The quality outing was the first real fruit born of Clooney's production company, Maysville Pictures, and his contract with Warner Bros.;he had previously served as executive producer and co-writer on the failed HBO pilot, "Kilroy" (1999).
-Clooney next reunited with "Three Kings" co-star Mark Wahlberg for Wolfgang Petersen's film adaptation of Sebastian Junger's best-selling novel "The Perfect Storm" (2000), playing Captain Billy Tyne of the doomed fishing boat, Andrea Gail.
+He made periodic returns to television, including as executive producer and star of the two-hour live broadcast of "Fail Safe" (CBS, 2000), a black-and-white homage to the days of live television adapted from the Cold War novel by Harvey Wheeler and Eugene Burdick.
+Superbly acted and flawlessly produced, this welcome addition amidst the standard small screen fare failed to register with younger audiences.
+The quality outing was the first real fruit born of Clooney's production company, Maysville Pictures, and his contract with Warner Bros; he had previously served as executive producer and co-writer on the failed HBO pilot, "Kilroy" (1999).
+Clooney next reunited with "Three Kings" co-star Mark Wahlberg for Wolfgang Petersen's film adaptation of Sebastian Junger's best-selling novel "The Perfect Storm" (2000), playing Captain Billy Tyne of the Massachusetts fishing vessel Andrea Gail.
 Anxiously awaited for its tale of men in the grip of nature's fury, "The Perfect Storm" solidified Clooney as a bankable big screen star in a fine turn as the captain of the doomed boat.

 As he delved further into producing and directing, Clooney remained among the most in-demand A-list leading men in Hollywood.
-He reunited with the Coen Brothers, taking the lead in the disappointingly unfunny screwball comedy "Intolerable Cruelty" (2003) as divorce attorney Miles Massey, the millionaire author of a prenuptial agreement so tightly written that it has never been cracked.
+He reunited with the Coen Brothers, taking the lead in the disappointing screwball comedy "Intolerable Cruelty" (2003) as divorce attorney Miles Massey, the millionaire author of a prenuptial agreement so tightly written that it has never been cracked.
 Meanwhile, he falls for a scheming, gold-digging serial divorceé (Catherine Zeta-Jones) looking to get even after Miles defends her ex-husband and leaves her with nothing.
-Clooney's disarming performance was one of the film's few comic strengths, though critics tagged the film for being intolerably cold, particularly in regards to the lack of chemistry between Clooney and Zeta-Jones.
-The actor then recruited Zeta-Jones to join his ensemble of actor friends for the inevitable sequel, "Ocean's Twelve" (2004), which did tremendously at the box office, but suffered in comparison to the group's initial effort.
+Clooney's disarming performance was one of the film's few comic strengths.
+The actor then recruited Zeta-Jones to join his ensemble of actor friends for the inevitable sequel "Ocean's Twelve" (2004), which did tremendously well at the box office, but suffered in comparison to the group's initial effort.
 Set in Italy, the film was more like a home movie of the gang on an extended vacation than an actual film.

 Clooney the director came to full fruition with his sophomore effort, "Good Night and Good Luck" (2005), an ambitious and adroitly executed profile of pioneer newscaster Edward R. Murrow (David Straithairn) and his effort to publicly expose the headline-grabbing, bully-pulpit tactics of Sen. Joseph McCarthy and his Communist witch hunt in the 1950s.
 Clooney, who grew up watching his broadcast journalist father in action, showed a great aptitude for the ethical journalistic issues at hand, co-writing the screenplay with his longtime friend and partner Grant Heslov; the duo took greater-than-average pains to insure the historical accuracy of the events dramatized.
 As director, Clooney made creative use of real news interviews with McCarthy in place of casting an actor in the part, displaying a measured hand and a stylish touch with the rich black and white footage.
 Clooney also took on a side role as Murrow's respected news producer and confidant Fred Friendly, a role that displayed the actor in his most assured and adult performance.
 Clooney earned his first award nominations as a director, earning nods at the Independent Spirit Awards, Golden Globes and Academy Awards.

-Clooney was again voted "Sexiest Man Alive" by People magazine in 2006 - only the second time an actor had received the title - with his pal Brad Pitt being the other.
 Then in a third go-round, Clooney hopped back onto the gravy train for "Ocean's 13" (2007).
-This time, the gang seeks revenge on a ruthless Las Vegas casino owner (Al Pacino) whose double-crossing of Danny Ocean and company leads to his downfall.
-He next starred in as the titular "Michael Clayton" (2007), playing a corporate fixer who takes care of all the dirty work for one of the biggest law firms in New York City.
-But when the firm's top litigator (Tom Wilkinson) suffers from a nervous breakdown and threatens to sabotage the a lucrative settlement suit, Clayton tries cleaning up the mess, only to come face-to-face with who he's really become.
+This time, the gang sought revenge on a ruthless Las Vegas casino owner (Al Pacino) whose double-crossing of Danny Ocean and company leads to his downfall.
+Clooney next starred in "Michael Clayton" (2007), playing a corporate fixer who takes care of all the dirty work for one of the biggest law firms in New York City.
+When the firm's top litigator (Tom Wilkinson) suffers from a nervous breakdown and threatens to sabotage a lucrative settlement suit, Clayton tries cleaning up the mess, only to come face-to-face with who he's really become.
 Meanwhile, Clooney directed his third film, "Leatherheads" (2008), a period sports comedy set in the 1920s world of professional football.
 While he was awaiting the release of that film, Clooney received an Academy Award nomination for Best Actor for "Michael Clayton."
-Unfortunately, "Leatherheads" tanked horribly, with the Clooney receiving some of the more brutal reviews of his career.
+Unfortunately, "Leatherheads" tanked horribly, with the Clooney receiving some of the most brutal reviews of his career.

 A turn as a slippery federal agent in The Coen Brothers' dark farce "Burn After Reading" (2008) marked one of the filmmakers' bigger commercial successes, and was well-suited to Clooney's penchant for both political-leaning material and social satire, though the film's dips into slapstick territory were a curious choice for an A-list cast.
 The prolific actor returned to theaters the following year alongside Jeff Bridges, Ewan McGregor, and Kevin Spacey in "The Men Who Stare at Goats" (2009), a comedy based on a little-known U.S. military program that once trained personnel to develop psychic abilities to be used during combat.
-In theaters almost simultaneously was Jason Reitman's adaptation of the novel "Up in the Air" (2009), starring Clooney as a traveling executive addicted to his peripatetic lifestyle but faced with the possibility of having to set down both figurative and literal roots.
+In theaters almost simultaneously was Jason Reitman's adaptation of the novel "Up in the Air" (2009), starring Clooney as a traveling executive addicted to his peripatetic lifestyle but faced with the possibility of having to put down roots.
 Clooney also voiced the title character of Roald Dahl's "The Fantastic Mr. Fox" (2009) in a stop-motion animated adaptation of the classic tale helmed by Wes Anderson and also starring the voice-over talent of Meryl Streep, Bill Murray and Jason Schwartzman.
 Clooney closed out the year with a beautiful new girlfriend, Italian TV presenter, Elisabetta Canalis, on his arm, as well as nominations from the Screen Actors Guild, the Golden Globes, and the Academy for Best Actor for "Up in the Air."
-Clooney followed his Oscar-nominated performance with "The American" (2010), a low-key that divided critics and failed at the box office in which he played an assassin hiding out in Italy for one last job.
+Clooney followed his Oscar-nominated performance with "The American" (2010), a low-key art film directed by photographer Anton Corbijn that divided critics and failed at the box office.